MPLS Division: Confirmation of DPhil Status - Checklist for Students

 - Draft/prepare confirmation work following department requirements, which should include a brief written report about your research achievements to date and timetable for submission.

-- Submit confirmation work to supervisor(s) for review
+- Submit confirmation work to all members of your supervisory team for review, allowing sufficient time for review and feedback

 - Complete any relevant forms (including GSO.14.MPLS form) and submit to (relevant department contact)

-- For those departments that permit students to submit an integrated thesis, ensure that you have requested approval for this on the GSO.14MPLS form
+- For those departments that permit students to submit an integrated thesis, if you wish to submit your thesis in this format, ensure that you request approval for this on the GSO.14MPLS form

 - Submit confirmation work to (relevant department contact) for assessment by required deadline